 The Yule-Simon distribution describes the diffusion of knowledge and ideas in a social network which in turn influences economic growth.

-Predicting stable structures of calcium and magnesium carbonate is crucial for understanding the Earth's deep carbon cycle.
+The stable structures of calcium and magnesium carbonate at high pressures are crucial for understanding the Earth's deep carbon cycle.

 A local model of preferential attachment with short-term memory generates scale-free networks, which can be readily computed by memristors.